Company Name: Bell Cornwall Recruitment (‘the Company’)

 - Southall Harries Insurance Brokers who manage all of the Companies Commercial insurance needs.

-- Legal Advisors who may be appointed on a case by case basis and Guardian Support who provide HR and Employment Law advice to the Company.
+- Legal Advisors who may be appointed on a case by case basis and Irwin Mitchell Solicitors who provide HR and Employment Law advice to the Company.

 - CSCM IT Solutions who manage and support the IT infrastructure of the Company including provision of Hosted Desktops.